 I didn’t dream about having an online business or running a business at all when I was a kid.
 I thought I would be a teacher or a personal trainer.
 Fast forward 36 years and I now have a Virtual Business that allows me and my family to travel full time!
 I still can’t believe that I did it and am doing it.
 Just 3 years ago I was reading blogs about people doing just this and now I am living it.
 Life can be crazy like that!

 I want to share with you the steps I took to get my own business started.
-And also let you know that my course: How To Start A Virtual Business So You Can Travel Full Time will be launching on March 1st!
+And also let you know that my course: How To Start A Virtual Business So You Can Travel Full Time is available!
 I will be the first to tell you it was NOT an easy process to get my business up and running.
 Not because the actual work part was hard, but more because it involved pushing the crap out of my comfort zone . . .
 So here we go the 8 steps I took to start my business.